rishab-sharma/image_classifier/README.md

 ```

 Use an absolute file path for classifier and images because the script dos not support relative path (volume mounting)

-# The Challenge

-Make your own classifier for scientists, then post a clone of this repo with your retrained model in it. (you can name it retrained_graph.pb and it will be around 80 MB.
-If it's too big for GitHub, upload it to DropBox and post the link to it in your README)

-# Credits

-Credit goes to [Xblaster](https://github.com/xblaster) for the majority of this code.
-I've merely created a wrapper.